 Reposting about my visit of the Prasat Phreah Vihear in 2006.
 Although this ancient temple complex is in Cambodia it is easy to visit it from Thailand.
 Well that is if Thailand and Cambodia do not have a dispute about anything and close the border.
-The Preah Vihear Temple is an ancient Hindu temple built during the period of the Khmer Empire, that is situated atop a 525-metre (1,722 ft) cliff in the Dângrêk Mountains between Thailand and Cambodia.
+The Preah Vihear Temple is an ancient Hindu temple built during the period of the Khmer Empire and is situated atop a 525 meter high cliff in the Dângrêk Mountains between Thailand and Cambodia.